JBokMan/WebhookURLSetter/README.md

 ## What does it do?

-It automates starting a local ngrok server and sets the webhook url in sipgate.io.
+It starts a local ngrok server, grabs the generated URL and sets it as the webhook URL in sipgate.io.

 ---